Attachment And Bonding Advanced Level Fostering

 The most important property of humankind is the capacity to form and maintain relationships.
 These relationships are necessary for any …

 The most important property of humankind is the capacity to form and maintain relationships.
 These relationships are necessary for any of us to survive, learn, work, love, and procreate.
-Human relationships take many forms but the most intense, most pleasurable, and most painful are those relationships with family, friends and loved ones.
-Within this inner circle of intimate relationships, we are bonded to each other with “emotional glue” –bonded with love.
+Human relationships take many forms but the most intense, most pleasurable, and most painful are those relationships with family, friends, and loved ones.
+Within this inner circle of intimate relationships, we are bonded to each other with “emotional glue” – we are bonded with love.

 The main learning objectives of the course are as follows:

-- Gain an understanding of providing a secure base
+- To gain an understanding of providing a secure base

 Should you wish to discuss your needs before making a booking, please call 0800 774 7874.